ApolloAuto/apollo/docs/technical_documents/jointly_prediction_planning_evaluator.md

     void AssignInteractiveTag();
     ```

-# Algorithm Detail
+# Network Architecture
-## Structure
+The network architecutre of the proposed "Inter-TNT" is illustrated as below.
+The entire network is composed of three modules: an vectorized encoder, a target-driven decoder, and an interaction module.
+The vectorized trajectories of obstacles and autonomous vehicle (AV), along with HD maps, are first fed into the vectorized encoder to extract features.
+The target-driven decoder takes the extracted features as input and generate multi-modal trajectories for each obstacle.
+The main contribution of the proposed network is introducing an interaction mechanism which could measure the interaction between obstacles and autonomous vehicle by re-weighting confidences of multi-modal trajectories.

 ![Diagram](images/VectorNet-TNT-Interaction.png)

 ## Encoder
 Basically, the encoder is mainly using an [VectorNet](https://arxiv.org/abs/2005.04259).

+### Representation
-The ADC trajectory and all obstacle trajectories in the form of coordinate points are transformed into polylines.
-For each polyline, vectors are connected sequentially, where it contains start point, end point, obstacle length and some other attributes of vector.
-All points are transformed in the coordinate of the ADC, with North as the direction and (0, 0) as the position for ADC at time 0.
+The trajectories of AV all obstacles are represented as polylines in the form of sequential coordinate points.
+For each polyline, it contains start point, end point, obstacle length and some other attributes of vector.
+All points are transformed to the AV coordinate with North as the y-axis and (0, 0) as the position for ADC at time 0.

-After that, map information is extracted from HDMap files.
-As structures of lane/road/junction/crosswalk are depicted in points in HDMap, they are also processed as polylines whose vectors contain the types of traffic elements.
-In order to speed up calculation in Network, only information in ROI is taken into consideration.
+After that, map elements are extracted from HDMap files.
+As elements of lane/road/junction/crosswalk are depicted in points in HD map, they are conveniently processed as polylines.

-A Subgraph is used to deal with each polyline and the feature of polyline is acquired.
-After that, the polyline features are inputted into a Global Graph, which is a GNN Network substantially.

-The encoding feature is gained after encoding of VectorNet.
-For more information in detail, please find the References.
+### VectorNet
+The polyline features are first extracted from a subgraph network and further fed into a globalgraph network (GCN) to encode contextual information.

 ## Decoder
-The structure of Decoder is a [TNT model](https://arxiv.org/abs/2008.08294).

-There are three parts in TNT.
+Our decoder implementation mainly follows the [TNT](https://arxiv.org/abs/2008.08294) paper.
+There are three steps in TNT.
+For more details, please refer to the original paper.

+### Target Prediction
-1)Target Prediction.
-N points around the ADC is grid-sampled and M points are selected as target points.
-These target points are used as the final points of prediction trajectories in the next step.
+For each obstacle, N points around the AV are uniformly sampled and M points are selected as target points.
+These target points are considered to be the potential final points of the predicted trajectories.

-2)Motion Estimation.
-With VectorNet feature and target points, a prediction trajectory is generated for each selected target point.
-To train more efficiently, a teaching method using true trajectory is also used in this step.
-3)Scoring and Selection.
-A score is calculated for each motion trajectory in the second step, which is used to select final trajectories.
+### Motion Estimation
+After selecting the potential target points, M trajectories are generated for each obstacle with its corresponding feature from encoder as input.

+### Scoring and Selection
+Finally, a scoring and selection module is performed to generate likelihood scores of the M trajectories for each obstacle, and select a final set of trajectory predictions by likelihood scores.

-## Interactive Planning
+## Interaction with Planning Trajectory
-After three steps in TNT, K predicted trajectories are assumed to be outputted.
-There is a latest planning trajectory with the same form, with which the distance of position and velocity can be calculated, named as (cost1, cost2) respectively.
-Meanwhile, weights of (cost1, cost2) are also outputted by VectorNet, outputting the final cost by multiplication.

-Note we can also find a cost with the truth obstacle trajectory and ADC planning, thus producing the true value of cost.
+After TNT decoder, K predicted trajectories for each obstacle are generated.
+In order to measure the interaction between AV and obstacles, we calculate the postion and velocity differences between the latest planning trajectory and predicted obstacle trajectories.
+Note that we can also calculate a cost between the ground truth obstacle trajectory and AV planning trajectory, thus producing the true costs.
 That's how the loss is calculated in this step.

 # References
 1. Gao, Jiyang, et al. "Vectornet: Encoding hd maps and agent dynamics from vectorized representation."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
 2020.
-2.Zhao, Hang, et al. "Tnt: Target-driven trajectory prediction." arXiv preprint arXiv:2008.08294 (2020).
+2. Zhao, Hang, et al. "Tnt: Target-driven trajectory prediction." arXiv preprint arXiv:2008.08294 (2020).